code-not-found/code-not-found.github.io/_posts/spring/2018-11-15-best-spring-blogs.md

 This concludes our roundup of Spring blogs.

-Have fun reading!
+_Have fun reading!_

 Don't see your favorite blog on the list?
-Then suggest it in the comments below.
+Then **suggest it in the comments below**.

 In order for a blog to be listed, I use the following criteria:
 * The blog is mostly about Java/Spring